dhillonsh/Chat-Client/README.md

     -  Join any server running on any IP/Port
     -  Login/Register accounts
     -  Supports multiple clients
-    -  Send smileys (Smileys are added manually in the client projects
+    -  Send smileys (Smileys are added manually in the client project)

 # Instructions
   - Clone the repository: